tbtiberiu/my-portfolio/README.md

-# Tiberiu-Ioan Boșcan — Full-stack Web Developer Portfolio
+# Tiberiu-Ioan Boșcan — Web Developer Portfolio

 Welcome to my portfolio!
 I’m a **Full-stack Web Developer** passionate about building interactive, performant, and visually appealing web applications from front to back.